-So in Phoneix, recommend visiting Musical Instrument Museum, Heard Museum, Taliesin West, Phoenix Art Museum, and Hole-in-the-Rock.
-For outdoors the following spots are great Desert Botanical Garden, Camelback Mountain, Echo Canyon Trail, and Recreation Area, Papago Park, Phoenix Mountain Preserve, and South Mountain Park.
+So when traveling solo in Phoneix or with a group, recommend visiting Musical Instrument Museum, Heard Museum, Taliesin West, Phoenix Art Museum, and Hole-in-the-Rock.
+For outdoors the following spots are the great Desert Botanical Garden, Camelback Mountain, Echo Canyon Trail, and Recreation Area, Papago Park, Phoenix Mountain Preserve, and South Mountain Park.

 In Tucson, highly recommend visiting Arizona-Sonora Desert Museum, Mt.
 Lemmon Scenic Byway, Sabino Canyon, Pima Air and Space Museum, Saguaro National Park, Madera Canyon, Catalina State Park, and Tucson Mountain Park.

 In Mesa, must-see include Usery Mountain Regional Park, Commemorative Air Force Museum, Arizona Museum of Natural History, Mesa Arts Center, Usery Mountain Regional Park, Riverview Park, Rose Garden at Mesa Community College, Uptown Jungle Fun Park or Desert Trails Park for some outdoors.